CassandraGoose/rats.bas/README.md

 # RATS

 I built this little game to test out Phaser and also to pay homage to a game I loved as a child: GORILLAS.BAS.
 GORILLAS.BAS came with MS-DOS, a command line operating system used in the 80s and 90s.
 The game involves throwing an explosive banana at your gorilla opponent over a city skyline, keeping in mind gravity, wind-speed, throwing angle, and velocity.
-Try it out on CLASSIC RELOAD: https://classicreload.com/play/qbasic-gorillas.html#
+Try the original GORILLAS.BAS game out on CLASSIC RELOAD: https://classicreload.com/play/qbasic-gorillas.html#

 This game is purely for learning purposes.